 Wiltshire Cricket are committed to ensuring that cricket is accessible to everyone in Wiltshire.
-Community Coach Josh Boulton delivers a specific cricket program for schools with specialisms and resource bases that allows for children to experience cricket at any age.
+WIltshire Cricket's Head of Growth, Sam Dent delivers a specific cricket program for schools with specialisms and resource bases that allows for children to experience cricket at any age.
 The 6 week program can be accessed by primary and secondary aged students and gives them an opportunity to try a new sport as part of there curriculum.
 These sessions are free of charge.

 - Exeter House School - Salisbury

 - Rowdeford School - Rowde, Devizes

 - Westlea Primary Primary - Swindon

 - Crowdy's School - Swindon